 Kayla: Tampa Latin course instructor

-...writing skills!
+...tutor students of all ages and help develop their reading and writing skills!
 I myself am a writer, having written and published my own blog (kaylahackmann.blogspot.com) and working as the Managing editor for my school's Honors newsletter, Breaking Stereotypes.
 I have experience with elementary through high school age students and look forward to meeting new clients.
-If you or your child is looking for a friendly yet focused tutor to help improve grammar mechanics, technical writing, creative writing techniques and more, then I am the tutor...
+If you or your child is looking for a friendly yet focused tutor to help improve grammar mechanics, technical...

 Education & Certification